oO0oO0oO0o0o00/neko-mac/README.md

 # 猫(Neko)

-Neko up-to-date for Mac 13+ in 2020s.
+Neko up-to-date for Mac 14+ in 2020s.

 - [x] Supports multiple screens of different sizes and zoom levels (cat moves across)
 - [x] Supports fullscreen and normal apps
 - [x] NOT blocking the content using dynamic transparency
 - [x] More than one cats!
 - [x] Starts on login
-- No alternative skins so far, but do we need any
-- Still unable to quit normally, but do we really need to
-- No cert & not in AppStore yet.
-Could it really be published (while being in public domain)?
+- No cert & not in AppStore.
+Publish if you like

 ![Recording](attachments/record.gif)